One of my favorite thing about shopping at Trader Joe's -- besides the vegan cookie butter sold there -- is its generous return policy:

 Customer satisfaction is a critical concept for customer success professionals to understand and live by, and it's actually about more than a money-back guarantee.
 In this post, we'll start discussing customer satisfaction: what it is, and why it's important for your business to start measuring.

-You might have heard of some of these surveys -- like the Net Promoter Score® survey, or the five-point Likert scale.
-These responses can give you an idea of your average level of customer satisfaction -- along with a picture of customer loyalty, which predicts the likelihood of customer referrals.
+These responses can give you an idea of your average level of customer satisfaction -- along with a picture of customer loyalty, which predicts the likelihood of customer referrals (like the one Trader Joe's got when I first walked into the store).

 Why is customer satisfaction important?

-And most importantly, if you don't measure customer satisfaction, you can't identify your happy customers who are finding success with your product or service.
-And if you aren't prioritizing customer success, odds are, your company isn't growing -- at least, that's what we found in a survey of nearly 1,000 business leaders across industries.
+If you don't measure customer satisfaction, you can't identify your happy customers who are finding success with your product or service.
+And if you aren't prioritizing customer success, odds are, your company isn't growing -- at least,that's what we found in a surveyof nearly 1,000 business leaders across industries.

 So, there you have it.
 Customer satisfaction is important because it helps you solve problems, prevent churn, and identify happy customers that can become your advocates and evangelists.